-6. If your class is scheduled to use the library and you are absent, your reservation will be canceled.
+- If your class is scheduled to use the library and you are absent, your reservation will be cancelled.
 Substitute teachers may not bring classes to the library, nor may they write passes to the library unless prior arrangements were made with a librarian.

 Printing/Copying in the Library

-6. The copy machine is accessible to students.
-However, copying should be supervised by the classroom teacher
+- The copy machine is accessible to students.
+However, copying should be supervised by the classroom teacher.

 Passes to the Library

-2. Teachers are asked to call the library at extension 4173/4 to check for computer availability before sending students with passes.
+- Teachers are asked to call the library at extension 4173 or 4174 to check for computer availability before sending students with passes.
 If we do not receive a phone call first, the student(s) will be asked to return to class.

-3. Students using the library during lunch may read or be engaged in individual study activities.
-Walk-in lunch students will not have access to computers*.
+- Students using the library during lunch periods may read, be engaged in individual study activities or use their district-provided Chromebooks.